Change either value. The other adjusts automatically.

 Your rent has consumed most or all of your advertising budget.
 Your location may be doing heavy lifting — or your rent is high relative to revenue.
 Double-check your numbers.

-Most advisors give you an opinion.
-This gives you a calculated number built on 40+ years of advertising experience.
-But at the end of the day, the final decision on how much to invest is yours to make.
+This is a calculated number built on 40+ years of experience.
+But, the final decision on how much to invest is yours to make.

 1